keerah/Houdini-assets/DAZ2APEX/README.md

 ## What's included:

+- APEX character setup + KineFX character + Agent setup
 - Full-featured APEX rig based on Electra featuring fk/ik, spine spline, reverse feet, full facial rig and head/eyes aim
-- DAZ fbx character import (export character without hairs for it)
+- DAZ fbx character import, separate hair import
-- DAZ obj hair/stache import, fiber style or use 2 included hair cards to splines resamplers (export hairs to obj for this)
+- Hair resamplers and settings: fiber hair (curves) or use 2 included hair cards to splines resamplers
-- Genesis joints renamer (to sanitize names and bring them to root based naming)
+- Genesis joints renamer (to sanitize names and bring them to root-based naming)
-- Props/cloths grouping to isolate materials (optional for cases when the material names are not unique)
+- Semi-auto grouping to isolate materials (optional for cases when the material names are not unique)
 - Joint transform reset (to 100% scale for DAZ and alternative for other characters)
 - Joint orientation correction
-- 2 versions of hair/stache/props binding (for simple non-simulated attachment)
+- 2 versions of hair/stache/props binding: Joint attach or Capture attr transfer (for simple non-simulated attachment)
 - Capture layer correction setup
 - Material assignment
 - Transparent zones setup (to hide body-clothes intersections)
-- Basic APEX character animation setup
-- Karma LOP with auto SOP->LOP material assignment (copy over the materials from the character_init matnet1 into the LOPs matlib, do not rename matnet1, this name is used for auto-material assignment, or if needed rename the LOPs primitive path accordingly)
+- Karma LOP with auto SOP->LOP material assignment
 - Demo character (included for your convenience only, please buy the assets from DAZ)
 - Default DAZ textures wired to the DAZ library using $LIB variable (change it to your path in Assets & Variables)
+- KineFX retarget helper

 ## The manual parts

-1. Since DAZ structures are quite diverse, after loading an fbx you will have to care of the assets material separation.
-This is optional for cases when material (surface) names are not unique. `Isolate_materials_into_groups` subnet cares about this.
+1. Since DAZ structures are quite diverse, after loading an fbx you will have to care about the materiala.
+For cases when material (surface) names are not unique use `Isolate_materials_into_groups` to isolate them in groups.
 This subnet has a number of renaming nodes for eatch clothing geo.
 They simply add a prefix to the original material names, that you can also specify.
-Just select a named geo group for each asset and change the prefix to your preference, then update these in Material assignment.
+There's a set of default names with patters.
+If you require something different, select a named geo group for each asset and change the prefix to your preference, then update these group names in Material assignments.
+For materials in Karma/Solaris copy over your materials from the `Character_init` `matnet1` into the LOPs matlib, do not rename `matnet1`, this name is used for auto-material assignment, or if needed rename the LOPs primitive path accordingly.

-2. Then you will have to care about the materials yourself, while I am looking into how to automate it.
-You will find the template materials inside, replace the textures and create new ones for the clothings.

-3. DAZ clothes/props have their own skeletons, which my setup takes care of in the `Joints_cleanup` subnet.
-It's not a universal solution, but I never had to change anything in it.
-Altho if something breaks, it might be a good idea to inspect the skeletons for possible duplicates.

-4. This setup handles twist joints in 99% of cases, but if it doesn't you can get rid of them in DAZ befor expoting, as an option.
+2. The DAZ's clothes/props have their own skeletons, which my setup takes care of in the `Joints_cleanup` subnet.
+It's not a 100% universal solution, but I never had to change anything in it.
+Although if something breaks, it might be a good idea to inspect the skeletons for possible duplicates.
+This setup handles twist joints in 99% of cases, but if it doesn't you can get rid of them in DAZ befor expoting, as an option.

-5. Use the included `Sculpt` and `Capture Layer Paint` nodes to fix any problems with skinning/geometry (they stash the geo, so you'll need to reset them for each new character).
+3. Use the included `Sculpt` and `Capture Layer Paint` nodes to fix any problems with skinning/geometry (they stash the geo, so you need to reset them for each new character).

-6. Select one of the hair injection methods.
-If you exported fiber (curve) hair from DAZ, you connect them directly.
-Or if your character has hair cards, then use one of the two resamplers included in the setup: `Polyhair_to_Curves` for single-poly hairs or the more complex and slower "Hair_polycards_to_Curves".
+4. Choose one of the hair injection methods.
+If you exported fiber (curves) hair from DAZ, you connect them directly.
+Otherwise if your character has hair cards, then use one of the two resamplers included in the setup: `Polyhair_to_Curves` for single-poly hairs or the more complex/slower/better `Hair_polycards_to_Curves`.
 These will resample the geo into curves for you.
 Adjust hair render propreties using `Hair_properties` subnet.
-Then the head hair can be simply attached to the head joint using "Bind_To_Head_Joint".
+Then the head hair can be simply attached to the head joint using `Bind_To_Head_Joint`.
 But for the beard or any other deforming hair use `Bind_Capture_Transfer_from_Skin`, it transfers the Capture weights from the character's skin.
 It might need some adjustment from you as well.

 ## Exporting from DAZ

 Use pretty standart fbx export settings excluding lights and cameras.
-DAZ does not export proper joint orientations, my setup cares about it in the `Joints_orient` subnet.
-DAZ insists that Degraded Scaling must be on for FBX, but both states are working well.
+DAZ does not export proper Joint orientations, my setup cares about it in the `Joints_orient` subnet.
+DAZ insists that Degraded Scaling must be on for FBX, but both states are working well ffor me.

 Export the head/facial/body hair (except the eyelashes and eyebrows) separately into Obj file.
 Daz can export curves/splines into Obj.
-Enable following options: UVs, Normals, Faces, Polylines, Separate Object, Write Groups.
+Enable the following options:
+- UVs
+- Normals
+- Faces
+- Polylines
+- Separate Object
+- Write Groups.
 If the hair scalp is required then in my experience it is more convenient to export it together with hair instead of the character geo.

 ## Changelog:

+v 1.95

+- Retarget helper setup v 0.2 (with Rig presets, Caching and Transforms)
+- Char pack and cache added
+- Joint config with rotation orders to Joints_orient added (beta)
+- Rigstash moved into Joints_orient
+- Some more minor joint pattern updates
+- Materials updated with Invisible zones Alpha (disconnect Opacity to have materilas in the viewport)
+- APEX refresh build 20.5.684
+- Root Joint orientation fixed (proper for agents)
+- Agent setup added

 v 1.94